PDLT-University-of-York/test-split-site/docs/training/case-studies/-case-study-boxes.md

 # Case study: Portfolio approaches in the undergraduate Global Development degree programme
 politics-krauss

-!!! case-study "Case study: Portfolio approaches in the undergraduate Global Development degree programme"
+!!! case-study "Case study: Portfolio assessments in the undergraduate Global Development degree programme"

     Judith Krauss gives an overview of diverse portfolio assessments to develop transferable skills.
 Components include contributions to problem-based learning tasks, personal reflections, individual essay and group group-based report and presentation.
 Judith reflects on the challenges and benefits of this form of assessment.